masyamandev/microsound/README.md

 Microsound is a sound generation engine for 8-bits AVR microcontroller based on wave table.

-Engine is designed for small firmware size (2-8 kBytes depending on included instruments) and is able to play up to 5 notes simultaneously plus one noise channel on 8mHz MCU with hardware multiplication.
-AtTiny MCUs does not have hardware multiplication so performance is approximately 2 times slower.
-This means that AtTiny should use less channels or use higher frequency.
+Engine is designed for small firmware size (2-8 kBytes depending on included instruments) and is able to play up to 5 notes simultaneously plus one noise channel on 8MHz MCU with hardware multiplication.
+ATtiny MCUs does not have hardware multiplication so performance is approximately 2 times slower.
+This means that ATtiny should use less channels or use higher frequency.

 Supported MCUs are:
-- AtMega8
+- ATmega8
-- AtTiny25/45/85
+- ATtiny25/45/85
-- AtTiny261/461/861
+- ATtiny261/461/861
-- AtTiny26
+- ATtiny26

 Even through 2kBytes MCUs are supported it's strongly recommended to use 4+kBytes MCUs.

 # Software requirements

-Code is writtenn in c with some inline assebler for AtTiny devices.
+Code is writtenn in c with some inline assebler for ATtiny devices.
 Tools are used to build demos:
 - `make` as build system
 - `avr-gcc` as compiler
 - `avrdude` as MCU flashing tool